idgregga7100/LMM_for_large_GWAS/README.md

 ```
 ## Running Test Scripts with Test Data

 The directory `test` includes generalized scripts and small data files to test functionality.
-All scripts should be run from within that directory.
+All scripts should be run from within the `test` directory.

 ### BOLT-LMM